 The money to be used must be spent by the end of the semester or the remaining amount will be forfeited.

 If students don’t spend the money by the end of the semester, they forfeit it.

 In years past, studies have used this form of the passive voice to describe methods: Pairs of five-year-olds were observed.
-However, APA Style now permits and even encourages authors to refer to themselves as I or We: We observed pairs of five-year-olds or From the data I have concluded . . .
+However, many style guides now permit and even encourage authors to refer to themselves as I or We: We observed pairs of five-year-olds or From the data I have concluded . . .

 So for the most part, stay active!
-And don't allow yourself to be weighed down by the passive voice.
-Or rather, don't let the passive voice weigh you down.
+And don't allow yourself to be weighed down by the clunky passive voice.
+(See what I did there?)